changetocoding/WebLessonPlan/Lesson03-bootstrap-user-input.md

 - Live server in vs code to live reload code
 - Have a split screen setup so don't have to switch screens as often.

+# Recommendations:
+- Live server in vs code to live reload code
+- Have a split screen setup so don't have to switch screens as often.

 # Homework
 - Create a login form
 - Create a form to get data from user: name, ... address...
 - Try out all the different button styles from https://getbootstrap.com/docs/4.0/components/buttons/
+- Do bootstrap grid tutorial - https://designmodo.com/bootstrap-grid/ and https://getbootstrap.com/docs/4.5/layout/grid/